Media Roundup: DTE’s Fast-Tracked Data-Center Proposal and the “Stargate” Project in Saline Township

 Lesson: Local zoning can trigger federal review when it raises cumulative pollution burdens.

-7. What the Data Suggest
+Notes: What the Data Suggest

 Detroit’s proposed ordinance would not rezone industrial land, but it would invite more residential development into areas already affected by heavy use and traffic.
+That change could:

 • Increase the number of people exposed to diesel and industrial emissions.